-- 1) After the application and all required materials are received, the applicant will be notified within 7-10 days.
+- 2) After the application and all required materials are received, the applicant will be notified within 7-10 days.
 Required Materials include:

 - ✓ Three letters of reference

 - ✓ Curriculum Vitae

 - ✓ Official transcripts from all higher education institutions

 - ✓ Personal statement letter

 - ✓ Copies of TOEFL or IELTS scores, if applicable

 - ✓ Application

 - ✓ \$35.00 non-refundable application fee

-- 2) After the applicant is notified that their application is complete, an interview will be scheduled with the President or Vice President of Academic Affairs and Dean of Academic Affairs and two faculty members via phone conference. - 3) The applicant will be notified of the admission decision through an Acceptance or Denial Letter via email within 7-10 days.
+- 3) After the applicant is notified that their application is complete, an interview will be scheduled with admissions members within the program via phone conference.

+4) The applicant will be notified of the admission decision through an Acceptance or Denial Letter via email within 7-10 days.
 Course selection, registration, and financing will take place during advising and registration process.